 Bottom line: It’s easier to sign up for a buy now pay later account than a credit card.

-- Being a Canadian citizen or permanent resident
+- Being a New Zealand citizen or permanent resident

 - Earning a regular income

-- Providing details of income, assets, debts and regular expenses (this helps show you’ll be able to meet payment requirements)
+- Providing details of income, assets, debt and regular expenses (this helps show you can meet payment requirements)

-Most buy now pay later plans don’t cost anything when you sign up and are free to use if you make payments on time over a short period of time (i.e. within 2 months).
-Some buy now pay later plans do charge a small monthly fee of around $4-$8, but popular options including Afterpay don’t.
+Most buy now pay later plans don’t cost anything when you sign up and are free to use if you make payments on time over a short period (e.g. within 2 months).
+Some buy now pay later plans, for example, Humm charge a small monthly fee, but popular options, including Afterpay, don’t.

 Most plans also charge late payment fees if your payments aren’t made on time.
-These usually cost between $4.99 and $20 if you miss one payment, but could be higher if you leave the account unpaid.
+Late payments usually cost approximately $10 if you miss one payment, but it could be higher if you leave the account unpaid.

-Afterpay and other buy now pay later businesses usually make most of their money by charging fees to the businesses that offer their plans.
-With Afterpay, retailers are charged a fee per transaction, plus a commission that ranges from 4% to 6% of each transaction.
+Afterpay and other buy now pay later companies usually make most of their money by charging fees to the businesses that offer its plan.
+With Zip, the rate is set when a business signs up, and retailers pay a merchant fee per transaction.
+Afterpay also charges the merchant a fee of 6% + 30c (plus GST) per transaction.

 Credit cards typically offer more consistent details of costs because the interest rate stays the same no matter what you buy or when you pay (meaning you can calculate charges and repayments).
 They also have to provide a key facts sheet with details of all the main rates and fees.
 Considering these differences between buy now pay later and credit cards, we’ll call this one a tie.

 You can only use buy now pay later with businesses that offer it.
-While some, including Afterpay, are available with lots of major retailers, they are still less widely accepted than cards.
-What’s more, if you shop at lots of different places, you could end up juggling a handful of buy now pay later accounts.
+While some, including Zip and Afterpay, are available with major retailers, they are still less widely accepted than cards.
+What’s more, if you shop at many different places, you could end up juggling a handful of buy now pay later accounts.

-With credit cards, you can use them at any business that accepts payment by card, including with overseas retailers.
-In Canada, most places accept Visa and Mastercard and a lot of places also accept American Express.Bottom line: You can use credit cards at more places than buy now pay later plans.
+With credit cards, you can use them at any business that accepts payment by card, including overseas retailers.
+In New Zealand, most places accept Visa and Mastercard, and many places also accept American Express.Bottom line: You can use credit cards at more places than buy now pay later plans.

 This varies a lot between buy now pay later plans.
-Some will give you a spending range or let you apply for a set amount, for example, up to $1,000.
-Others offer an estimated amount you can spend, such as Afterpay.
-If you’re making smaller purchases or know exactly how much you’re going to spend, this type of limit is probably fine.
+Some give you a spending range or let you apply for a set amount, such as Zip, which offers up to $1,000.
+Others, such as Afterpay, offer an estimated amount you can spend.
+If you make smaller purchases or know exactly how much you’re going to spend, this type of limit is probably fine.
 If not, it could become trickier to use buy now pay later.

 With credit cards, you are issued a credit limit when you open the account.
-Minimum limits for traditional credit cards range from $500 to $20,000 and are based on the bank or provider’s assessment of your application.
-If you get a no interest monthly fee credit card, your limit will be between $1,000 and $3,000 – once again, this is subject to assessment and approval.Bottom line: You always know how much you can spend with a credit card, while it can vary more with buy now pay later.
+Minimum limits for traditional credit cards may range from $500 to $20,000 and are based on the bank or provider’s assessment of your application.
+Credit cards are regulated products, and per the Credit Contracts and Consumer Finance Act (CCCFA) – “Lenders must be satisfied that the borrower or guarantor will likely make the payments under the agreement without suffering substantial hardship.
+They must be able to meet essential day-to-day expenses and any other financial commitments.”Bottom line: You always know how much you can spend with a credit card, while it can vary with buy now pay later.

 Buy now pay later plans typically offer instalment repayments, where you pay the same amount over a few weeks or months – for example, 4 equal repayments over 8 weeks.

-If you make all your payments on time, you’ll avoid the late payment fees charged by most plans.
+If you make all your payments on time, you avoid the late payment fees charged by most plans.

 Example: Paying off a purchase with Afterpay

-If you paid for a $1,000 purchase with Afterpay, you would pay it off with 3-4 repayments of $250 each.
-These payments would be automatically taken out of your linked debit or credit card.
+If you pay for a $1,000 purchase with Afterpay, you will pay 4 fortnightly repayments of $250 each.
+These payments are automatically taken out of your linked debit or credit card.

-If a payment was declined, you could be charged a late payment fee of $10, then $7 if the payment was not made within 7 days (up to a maximum).
+If payment is declined, you could be charged a late payment fee of $10, then $7 if the payment is not made within 7 days (up to a maximum of $68).

-With credit cards, you need to make a minimum repayment each month.
-This is often a percentage of your balance but could be a fixed amount if you have a no interest monthly fee card or if you’ve set up an instalment plan.
-With those options, your repayments could be anywhere from $10 to $100 or more, depending on the card, your credit limit and the balance you’re paying off.
-You also have the option of paying more some months, or making repayments more often (every payday, for example).
+With credit cards, you need to make a minimum repayment each month, which is often 2-3% of your balance but could be fixed if you set up an instalment plan.
+You also have the option of paying more some months or making repayments more often (every payday, for example).